Guide to Kids Bed Sizes and Styles - Ages 4-10

 Best Bed Sizes & Styles for Children Aged 4, 5, and 6

 Most children will be ready for a “real bed” by the time they are 3 or 4 years old, if not sooner.
-The most logical purchase will be a junior or twin bed set
+The most logical purchase will be a junior or twin bed set.

-Junior or twin bed – which is better for kids ages 4-6?
+Junior or twin bed – which is better for kids ages 4,5, and 6?
 Ultimately, a twin bed just makes more sense considering that the timeframe in which child can get used from a junior bed is limited.
 What’s more, you don’t have the option of giving it a second life as a guest bed once your child grows into adulthood.
 Ultimately, if you think you’ll prefer a junior bed, we suggest investing in a convertible crib earlier in the child’s life.

 Twin mattresses tend to measure 38” x 75” but, when laying out the child’s bedroom, don’t forget that the bed frame will add additional inches.
 However, size isn’t the only consideration when choosing a new bed for younger children ages 4-6.
 Also, keep an eye out for:

-• Sturdy construction - To an adult, a bed is a place to sleep.
-But in the eyes (and imagination) of a 4-year-old?
+- Sturdy construction - To an adult, a bed is a place to sleep.
+But in the eyes (and imagination) of a 5-year-old?
 It can become a trampoline, a spaceship to Mars, or a fortified castle in a game of tag.
 Our point?
 Your child will put the bed to the test!
 Look for a frame made with strong materials and reliable construction that won’t buckle under the stomping of feet.

 Is there such a thing as too big of a bed for a 4-year-old?
 Technically, no. However, we assume that most ages 4, 5, and 6 don’t have a master bedroom in the house, meaning that space is limited.
 With that in mind, think about how little ones like to play; there’s often running or playing with toys on the ground, meaning that kids may appreciate extra floor space more than a larger bed.
 What’s more, kids will soon come to spend more time in their room, whether it be to do homework or independent activities like reading or coloring.
-This means the bedroom may need to accommodate a student desk and increased shelving, suggesting that the bed can’t take up too much real estate within the room.
+This means the bedroom may need to accommodate a student desk and increased shelving, suggesting that the children’s bed dimensions can’t take up too much real estate within the room.

 Best Bed Sizes for Children Aged 6 - 9